bardzjhe/VoiceBot_PhoneCall_SIM800C/README.md

 Apart from calling function, it provides basic MP3 playing function, and audio recording.
 As for advanced NLP-related features, which include

-> 1. Convert a text file to mp3/wav format utilizing Google Cloud API, and this file would be played later.
+>1.
+Convert a text file to mp3/wav format utilizing Google Cloud API, and this file would be played later.
-> 2. Convert the audio recording file in wav to text file.
+>2. ~~Convert the audio recording file in wav to text file. ~~
+>2.
+Transcribe streaming audio from a microphone.
-> 3. Languages should preferably include English, Cantonese and Mandarin.
+>3.
+Languages should preferably include English, Cantonese and Mandarin.

-Those are achieved with the help of [Google Texttospeech API](https://cloud.google.com/text-to-speech).
-For
+Those are achieved with the help of [GCP API](https://cloud.google.com), including texttospeech and speech.

 ## License